100% Foreign Ownership in Dubai, UAE for LLC companies – A Comprehensive GuideNovember 8, 2022

-With effect from June 1, the UAE will allow 100% foreign ownership on commercial LLC companies of mainland companies.
+With effect from June 1, the UAE will allow 100% foreign ownership in Dubai Mainland on LLC companies.
 How did this come about?
 In November 2020, a Presidential Decree was issued announcing major changes to the foreign ownership rule in the UAE's Commercial Companies Law 2015.
 Much to the joy of entrepreneurs the world over, the United Arab Emirates did away with the need of an Emirati shareholder or agent for UAE companies.
-Until then, companies in the UAE needed a certain amount of shareholding by Emirati nationals or by an Emirati agent, depending on the type of company it was.
-What is 100% foreign ownership in UAE and what does it mean for your business?
+Until then, companies in the UAE needed a certain amount of shareholding by Emirati nationals or an Emirati agent, depending on the type of company it was.
+What is 100% foreign ownership in Dubai and what does it mean for your business?

-The amendment has far-reaching consequences for entrepreneurs with existing businesses in the UAE as well as those who want to register a company or set up a company in Dubai or the UAE.
-The key change that the amendment will usher in is that the law now allows natural and legal persons, regardless of nationality, to establish and own 100% of their companies in the UAE.
+The amendment has far-reaching consequences for entrepreneurs with existing businesses in the UAE as well as those who want to register a company or setup a company in Dubai or the UAE.
+The key change that the amendment will usher in is that the law now allows natural and legal persons, regardless of nationality, to establish and own a 100% ownership in UAE of their companies.

 However, everything is not as black and white as it seems.
 Therefore, it's only natural for you to have several questions and concerns about the new amendment.
-We'll address all of these in this guide on 100% foreign ownership for LLC companies in the UAE.
+We'll address all of these in this guide on 100% foreign ownership in Dubai for LLC companies.
 Read on to learn more about this amendment and how it may affect your business plans in the UAE.